-Push ups are one of the most popular exercises for building arm and chest strength.
+Push-ups are one of the most popular exercises for building arm and chest strength.
 They also improve muscular endurance, which is important for athletes.
+Do you know, how do push-ups improve muscular endurance?
 This article will discuss why they can be beneficial to your fitness goals, as well as how many you should do each day to see improvements in muscular endurance.

 Performing push ups consistently will improve muscular endurance by improving the strength and endurance of your chest, shoulder, arm, and core.
 After a sustained period of time we will improve the ability of our body to transport blood and oxygen to our muscles, which will in turn, make them more resistant to fatigue.